yashrajbharti/auto-generate-captions-video/README.md

 ### Tricky design choice #1

-How should browsers handle the `auto-generate` attribute for unsupported languages?
+How should browsers handle the `autogenerate` attribute for unsupported languages?

 Solution: Fallback to the default language or display a warning to the user.